pencer-io/pencer-io.github.io/_posts/2021-05-12-ctf-thm-unstable.md

 ![unstable-web-info](/assets/images/2021-05-12-22-01-35.png)

 We have a message about an API that needs authenticating to.
-Let's see what curl shows us in verbose mode:
+Let's see what Curl shows us in verbose mode:

 ```text
 ┌──(root💀kali)-[~/thm/unstable]